APAP|NYC 2020 Professional Engagement Opportunities

 Connect and collaborate!
 This is an opportunity for state and regional consortia of presenters and other performing arts groups to gather on common issues and timely topics.
-Learn more about the sessions being offered on the Networking page.
+Learn more about the sessions being offered on the Networking page (coming soon).

-The deadline to request meeting space has passed.
+Room request applications are now open.
 Email firstname.lastname@example.org if you have questions.

 Learn more about ELI.

 Young Performers Career Advancement (YPCA) is a program designed to support classical musicians in the formative stages of their careers by offering opportunities to meet and work with established presenters, managers, agents and artists.
 YPCA participants will attend specialized seminar activities at APAP|NYC 2019 that provide a practical overview of the presenting and touring industry and receive expert instruction in the development of audience engagement skills.
 Artists will also perform at the only APAP coordinated showcase held at the prestigious NYC venue, Carnegie Hall.

 The deadline to apply was Friday, July 26, 5 p.m.
 (EDT).